A self-drive adventure through the misty hills of Rwanda

 Finally, after a spectacular journey, we arrived at the conservation office that borders Volcanoes National Park, where we met the friendly trackers and park wardens, who went out of their way to make us feel welcome.
 Volcanoes National Park protects the Rwandan section of the Virunga Mountains, which forms part of a transfrontier conservation area that includes protected areas in Uganda and the DRC.
 It is a range of mostly dormant volcanoes and includes Rwanda’s highest point – the 4,507 metre-high Mt Karisimbi – and two active volcanoes called Mt Nyiragongo and Mt Nyamuragia.

 After our introductory meeting, we made our way back along the 20-kilometre road to Musanze, which is filled with gaping potholes and people transporting enormous bags of potatoes on bicycles.
-Both Irish and sweet potatoes are grown extensively in this region, as is the fantastic pyrethrum, which is a small white daisy that decorates the countryside across seemingly endless fields.
+Both Irish and sweet potatoes are grown extensively in this region, as is the fantastic pyrethrum – a small white daisy that decorates the countryside across seemingly endless fields.
 The plant is used as a natural insecticide and exported all over the world.

 Meeting the mountain gorillas

 After a night’s rest in a small hotel, the day of the gorilla trek arrived, and I was ecstatic.
-The mountain gorilla is one of the rarest species on Earth, and there are only approximately 700 of these gorillas left in the wild, so it is an enormous privilege to see them.
+The mountain gorilla is one of the rarest species on Earth, and there are only approximately 1,000 mountain gorillas left in the wild, so it is an enormous privilege to see them.
 Different gorilla families are living in the Virungas – certain families are large with nearly 30 individuals, while others have between 10 and 20 members.

 I was fortunate to be placed in a small group with only two other people and, after introductions, we drove another 20km to the starting point of the trek, before tackling the last 1.5km, which entailed driving over sharp volcanic rocks.
 I held my breath for about 20 minutes, negotiating each treacherous rock, just hoping I’d make it to the end.